SPDUK/portfolio/content/blog/how-to-scrape-a-youtube-channel-with-puppeteer/index.md

       await goToPageAndLoadAllVideoData(page, channel)

       await page.evaluate(() => {
-      // you can now add your code here and the page will be filled properly, every DOM element should be loaded in }
+      // you can now add your code here and the page
+      //will be filled properly, every DOM element should be loaded in }
     }